blakegarretson/essentials/main.md

     - The two other MiKTeX alternatives that I want to note are [MacTeX](https://www.tug.org/mactex/mactex-download.html) [✽](#copy:brew install --cask mactex), which is a Mac-only distribution of [TeX Live](https://tug.org/texlive/), and [Tectonic](https://tectonic-typesetting.github.io/en-US/) [✽](#copy:brew install --cask tectonic), which is a modern TeX/LaTeX engine that has some cool tricks, including on-demand automatic package installation.
 Tectonic is not a bad place to start if you have never used TeX before.
 - [Typst](https://typst.app) is a modern document publishing system that is a viable replacement for LaTeX for most use cases where you aren’t required to submit a `.tex` file.
 Although LaTeX is the gold standard in publishing in technical fields, it has a lot of baggage, quirks, and limitations.
 I love TeX/LaTeX and have used it for decades, but Typst is better in most ways.
 Typst compiles instantly, uses simple Markdown-inspired markup, supports robust math expressions without excessive backslashes and nested braces, has a real scripting language built in for automation, has helpful diagnostic errors, supports system fonts, and takes up just megabytes of space instead of gigabytes. [✽](#copy:brew install --cask typst)
     - The ecosystem of third-party packages is growing quickly, and I recommend checking out [CeTZ](https://typst.app/universe/package/cetz), [lilaq](https://typst.app/universe/package/lilaq), or [simple-plot](https://typst.app/universe/package/simple-plot) for plotting.
     - You also need to checkout [tinymist](https://github.com/Myriad-Dreamin/tinymist)'s incredible VSCode extension that bundles a number of useful tools, including live preview, a symbols explorer, and a template gallery.
+With tinymist installed, I think the best editor for Typst is VSCode.

 ## Note-Taking